scalcor/evm-storage-reader/README.md

   For array types, `StorageType.base` exists, which holds type information for the array elements.

-  For structs, `StorageType.members` exists, which is an array of `StorageVariables`.
+  For structs, `StorageType.members` exists, which is an array of `StorageVariable`s.

 - Mapping